pagongtotherescue/citizen/README.md

 I feel unmotivated these past few days(actually po last last month pa), maybe because Christmas is just around the corner and i'm not having any of it.
 This is very unsual of me but I will practice again until I fully understand how laravel works.
 I got so overwhelmed by the amount of work that needs to be done.
+I feel ashamed and I feel dumb because I know only a little of it.
+I hope this project will make a little sense.
 Again, I'm sorry for being a pain in the a**.

 Thank you po and Merry Christmas ma'am.